Soulcalibur: Lost Swords

-Soulcalibur: Lost Swords was a free-to-play fighting game distributed through PlayStation Network.
-Released in 2014, the game is based on Soulcalibur V and is strictly single-player.
-It uses the same weapon-based fighting system from previous games; however, several of the gameplay mechanics were changed, simplified or otherwise removed.
+Soulcalibur: Lost Swords was a 2014 free-to-play fighting game developed by Bandai Namco Studios and published by Bandai Namco Games distributed through PlayStation Network.
+The game is based on Soulcalibur V (2012) and is strictly single-player.
+It used the same weapon-based fighting system from previous games; however, several of the gameplay mechanics were changed, simplified or otherwise removed.

 The game was also periodically updated with new content, including new events, items, and characters.
 The game ceased operations effective in 2015.

 Gameplay

 Like previous games in the series, Soulcalibur: Lost Swords was a weapon-based fighting game.
 Players could inflict high and low horizontal and vertical attacks, block oncoming attacks, and use parries to gain a tactical advantage.
 Features such as Soul Crush and Armor Destruction first introduced in Soulcalibur IV have been retained; Soul Crush could be used to make opponents drop collectible items and weapons.
 Several mechanics were no longer present in the game, however, such as the ability to ring out a character, counter hits, and Just Guard.
 Guard Impact, while having the same properties as Soulcalibur V, no longer used a specific meter to execute.
 Two new mechanics were added: Weapon Arts, which granted each character unique attacks such as breaking through an enemy's guards; and support character feature, which allowed players to temporarily borrow another player's character online.

 The game featured single-player experience modes.
 In Quest Mode, players traversed the world to participate in battles which allowed them to collect raw materials and weapons; the former could be used to craft better weapons for use.
 As the existing characters no longer wore predetermined costumes and started out with only undergarments, players could customize them with various armory and other clothing parts.
 Virtual item sales were offered online.
 Similar to other free-to-play titles like Tekken Revolution, microtransactions were offered, some of which removing the playtime limit of the game.